brunops/brunops.github.io/_posts/2013-06-26-bothered-by-being-accommodated-part-1.markdown

 All this time, I never stopped studying, but although it should be the opposite, It's hard to have the same discipline when working for yourself.

 Three years later I was accommodated and unhappy.
-I started to read "<a class="vt-p" title="Getting Things Done: The Art of Stress-Free Productivity" href="http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280" target="_blank">Getting things done</a>" and to put stuff in practice.
+I started to read "<a title="Getting Things Done: The Art of Stress-Free Productivity" href="http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280" target="_blank">Getting things done</a>" and to put stuff in practice.
 Started to read motivational blogs and things on entrepreneurship.
 I start to motivate myself and the little things that I put into practice (still far from ideal) showed me how much I'm able to accomplish.
 This is the biggest motivator.
 To know your capabilities and limits.
 I was urging for a change.